caleboleary/jQuery-Extended-Mag/readme.md

 ```

 ### Custom Zoom Level
 Alternative to custom zoom size, this one will zoom to X times the size of the image you pass in, so you can force the zoomed image to always be double the size of the original by passing in 2.
-Defaults to 2.
+Defaults to 1 (100%, normal size).
 Pass in an integer.
 (Passing in 3 equates to adding width:300% to the image as CSS, if you pass both this and zoomSize, zoomSize will take precedence, and this will be ignored.)
 ```sh
 $('.mainImg10').extm({
 	zoomLevel:2